Skip to main content

 Four model families compared:

-1. Statistical baseline — [e.g. exponential decay fit, Kalman filter, or linear regression on cycle features].
+1. Statistical baseline: exponential decay or linear regression on hand-crafted cycle features.
 Interpretable and fast; the benchmark everything else must beat.

-3. LSTM — sequence model operating directly on raw voltage/current curves within each cycle.
-[Describe architecture, input window, training setup.]
+3. LSTM: sequence model on raw voltage/current curves within each cycle, with a fixed input window per cycle and standard sequence-to-scalar training setup.

 Evaluation.
 Prognostic metrics: RMSE on remaining useful life, relative error at end-of-life prediction, and cross-dataset generalisation (train on one dataset, evaluate on another).